-In addition to TCCON, the UoL C3S products can also be compared with XCO2 and XCH4, modelled by the CarbonTracker (2019 + NRT-2020) and MACC S1NOAAv10 datasets, respectively.
+In addition to TCCON, the UoL C3S products can also be compared with $XCO_2$ and $XCH_4$ , modelled by the CarbonTracker (2019 + NRT-2020) and MACC S1NOAAv10 datasets, respectively.
 However, these datasets do not cover the entire temporal range of the GOSAT measurements; CarbonTracker data is available up to mid-2019, while MACC S1NOAAv10 is only available up to 2012.
+At the time of writing this report, CarbonTracker data for 2020 were not yet available.
 It should also be noted that for MACC S1NOAAv10 the stratospheric profile has been replaced with calculations from the TOMCAT model.
-The modelled CO2 and CH4 vertical profiles were convolved with the GOSAT averaging kernel before being compared with the UoL products.
+The modelled $CO_2$ and $CH_4$ vertical profiles were convolved with the GOSAT averaging kernel before being compared with the UoL products.

 Figure 13 shows the seasonal mean difference between the OCFP and CarbonTracker XCO2.
-The lack of significant biases (i.e. more than $\pm$ 3 ppm) suggest that the magnitudes of the OCFP data are in line with expected values.
+The lack of significant biases (i.e. more than ±3 ppm) suggest that the magnitudes of the OCFP data are in line with expected values.
 Large seasonal biases are observed in Central-Eastern Asia and the Sahara, potentially due to pyrogenic emissions unaccounted for in the model, or the occurrence of high aerosol loadings unaccounted for by the retrieval.